giantswarm/docs/src/content/basics/giant-swarm-support/index.md

 Our customer support relies on close interactions via Slack, to get bi-directional feedback as quickly as possible.
 This is our first line of contact to customers, who can ask all kinds of questions, not only in relations to the platform itself, but many more around their whole Cloud Native journey.

 Our support shifts go from 08:00 to 18:00 on weekdays, but we also often answer questions well outside those times.
-We have a rotating shift for support across the team, which is why we keep support focussed on those channels with clear internal handovers.
+We have a rotating shift for support across the team, which is why we keep support focused on those channels with clear internal handovers.

-If there is a problem that the first line support cannot resolve, it is handed over the `ops duty` engineer, again a rotating 24 hour shift, who has a deeper knowledge of the platform.
+If there is a problem that the first line support cannot resolve, it is handed over to the `ops duty` engineer, again a rotating 24 hour shift, who has deeper knowledge of the platform.

 Additionally, each customer has a dedicated Solution Engineer as additional support and a first backup in case the person on first line support is overloaded, and for regular sync meetings.
 On top of that we also have an SRE of the week who handles project level work (e.g. installations) and is the backup for the Ops Duty engineer.